greenelab/connectivity-search-analyses/README.md

 [![Build Status](https://travis-ci.org/greenelab/hetmech.svg?branch=master)](https://travis-ci.org/greenelab/hetmech)

 Hetmech aims to identify the relevant network connections between a set of query nodes.
 The method is designed to operate on hetnets (networks with multiple node or relationship types).

 This project is still under development.
 Use with caution.

+To use hetmech as a package:

+`pip install --editable .`

 ## Environment